 The plant is a good choice for the novice goldfish keeper, and is great at removing excess nutrients from the water.

 It does not have any special nutritional requirements, but adding a good quality general purpose fertilizer with Co2 to the water will encourage growth and really make your plants thrive.

-Water Sprite reproduces quickly, so one specimen can remain viable in the tank by means of propagation for many years.
+As the plant reproduces quickly, one specimen can remain viable in the tank for many years.

 Keeping Water Sprite with goldfish

-The soft, highly palatable leaves of Water Sprite are incredibly appealing to the hungry goldfish, something that would be a problem for many other aquarium plants.
+This plant’s soft leaves are incredibly appealing to the hungry goldfish!
+Which would be a problem for many other aquarium plants.

-However, as the Water Sprite grows and reproduces at an impressive rate, the plant is more than capable of keeping up with demand, unless you have planted only one small lone specimen and have a lot of hungry fish!
+However, as the Water Sprite grows and reproduces at an impressive rate, the plant is more than capable of keeping up with demand.
+That is, unless you have only one small specimen and lots of hungry fish!

-Water Sprite is one of the easiest goldfish tank plants to find offered for sale, and can be found in pet shops, specialist aquarium retailers, and water garden centers.
-You can also order online for delivery to your door.
+Water Sprite is one of the easiest goldfish tank plants to find for sale.
+It can be found in pet shops, specialist aquarium retailers, and water garden centers.
+You can also order online for delivery to your home.